zss019/CIMDL/README.md

 # CIMDL

 ## Introduction
-Source code of paper: "Online Opinion Conflict Interaction Recognition Based on Dependent Multi-Task Deep Learning".
+Source code of paper: "**Online Opinion Conflict Interaction Recognition Based on Dependent Multi-Task Deep Learning**".
-Accepted by ICWSM 2026 (The 20th International AAAI Conference on Web and Social Media, Los Angeles).
+Accepted by **ICWSM** 2026 (*The 20th International AAAI Conference on Web and Social Media*, Los Angeles).

 ## Online Appendix
 This is the online appendix https://github.com/zss019/CIMDL/blob/main/online_appendix.pdf for the paper, which includes “Appendix A. Prompts for LLM in the Experiment” and “Appendix B. Case Analysis”.
 These appendices constitute the supplementary material​ for the experimental analysis in the paper.